Sravani-G96/Buddies_MyApp/gradle/README.md

 - Backend:
   - Firebase Authentication for user authentication
-  - Firebase Firestore for storing user data, threads, and comments
+  - Firebase Firestore for storing user data and threads
   - Firebase Storage for storing images associated with threads